A Catholic Bible Study on the Holy Gospel according to Matthew 28:16-20

 Sometimes even priests wish they had the perfect parishioners: parishioners that understand our homilies but not so well as to correct us, affectionate but not intrusive, silent but also joyful.
 But any assembly is always imperfect, like the nascent Church, and this is the Church we must love.

 The Church that is sent to announce the love of God is a Church that doubts and is even a little hypocritical: “When they all saw him, they worshiped, but they doubted” (Mt 28:17).
 They have an external attitude that doesn’t correspond to their inner predisposition.
 It is the imperfection of all Christians that keep up their practices while we are wounded by doubts within.
-This is the imperfection of every spiritual path, of every self-examined faith, of every believer that can’t not pause for a moment when doubt overshadows him or her.
+This is the imperfection of every spiritual path, of every self-examined faith, of every believer that can’t pause for a moment when doubt overshadows him or her.

 Only this imperfect Church can proclaim true love, a love that isn’t solitary, a love that isn’t self-centered: a love of one.
 It is not the love of the Aristotle’s Unmoved Mover, blessed in its perfect solitude.
 Neither is it the love of two: an adolescent love, the love of a couple closed in around itself in which I love you and you love me and no one else exists.
 If the love of one is for narcissists who consider themselves the beginning and end of everything, the love of two is the love of sterile reciprocity: a love that bears no fruit and soon is spent and empty.

 True love is a love of excess, a love beyond itself.
-It is a love that gives itself to others and that does not close itself up neither in isolation nor in reciprocity.
+It is a love that gives itself to others and that closes itself up neither in isolation nor in reciprocity.
 That is why true love can only be Trinitarian!
 It is the embrace between the Father and the Son given to humanity.
 It is the relationship between the Father and the Son that creates a space where every person is invited to dwell.
 It is the communion that is not exhausted in reciprocity but becomes a gift for others.
 Embrace, space, communion: different names for the Holy Spirit!

 The vain pursuit of perfection distances us from the fullness of love because it closes us up in the isolation of one, in the illusion of caring for our egos in an unbearable way.
 At other times that vain pursuit of perfection flings us into the whirlpool of reciprocity, in which one person becomes the measure of the other without ever reaching the fictitious goal of a steady balance.
 We have no other option therefore than to love imperfection, because, only when we feel our emptiness, can we be filled.